mattpiccolella/jQueryTalk/README.md

 Once we have the elements we want to interact with in our JavaScript code, it becomes quite easy for us to add to, change, or remove from the DOM.

 <a id="document"></a>
-### 2.2 `document.ready`
+### 2.2 `$(document).ready()`
 When we are utilizing elements that appear in the DOM, it is hugely important for us that we don't execute our code until the document is ready and has been created.
-For this reason, jQuery has a hugely important method called `document.ready` that allows us to wait until our document is ready until we execute our code.
+For this reason, jQuery has a hugely important method called `$(document).ready()` that allows us to wait until our document is ready until we execute our code.

 The function takes a function, and looks as follows: